jaehochang92/jaehochang92.github.io/_pages/cv.md

 * Co-advisor: Dr. Sunghoon Kwon

 __B.A. in Applied Statistics, Mar 2012 -- Feb 2018, Konkuk University, Seoul, South Korea__
-* Cumulative major GPA: 4.31/4.50
+* WES credential report: 3.75 / 4.00
 * Served in Republic of Korea Army from Feb 2014 to Nov 2015

-## Academic Awards & Scholarships
+## Academic Awards
 __Poster awards, May 25, 2019, 2019 Spring Conference, Korean Statistical Society__
 * Honorable mention awarded for the poster presentation of _Ultimate sharpening of Jensen’s Inequality_